J7mbo/config-loader/README.md

 Currently only Yaml is included, and uses `Symfony\Yaml`.

-The service provides to ability to:
+The service provides the following:

 - **Required Keys.** An exception will be thrown if the configuration does not contain all the required keys.
 - **Environment Configuration.** The environment can either be parsed from a `global.yml` file under the `environment` key, or set at runtime via a simple setter.
 Other environments in the `required_environments` key have their configuration file ignored.